commfish/BSAI_crab_assessments/BBRKC/bbrkc_23f/readme23f.md

 23.0a - "base" with estimated M for males, prior??? see Jie's 22.0a

 # Document updates ----------
-SAFE document should be in Rmarkdown format.
-Need to work on all tables, etc.
+SAFE document is in Rmarkdown format.
+Need to work on all tables, etc. see "figures_tables_create_SAFE.R" and "Jie_figures_tables_create_SAFE.R" for creation of figures and tables.
+These also refer to some of Jie's code which is in folder 'BBRKC/code/Jie R code'.
+Other code for figures or analysis is found in 'BBRKC/code' Full markdown document was successful in 2023 but still some formatting with figures, etc. needed.

 ## GMACS versions ----
 Last Sept models used version from May 2022 models - gmacs.exe taken from 'BBKRC/src_bbrkc_040622'